cleanapi/api-client/README.md

 ```

 #### #createPersonalized(schemaMap, [tags])
 Creates a new personalized Wrap from the Wrap instance.
 The supplied `schemaMap` will be used to substitute new data for each card's schemaJson. `schemaMap` should be a hash where each key is a card id and each value the substituted data.
+Alternately, `schemaMap` can be an absolute url that resolves to the hash.
 If provided, `tags` should be a string consisting of a comma separated list of tags to be applied to the newly created wrap.

 ```javascript
 var wrapId = 'ed687f34-a60b-44e5-ae41-73812fb71ca9';